Arashjs1993/Dilation-Erosion-CV/README.md

 contains the function that implements the erosion operation.

 # Index.py
-Imports the dilation and erosion functions and reads the image from the "images" folder and using openCV
+Imports the dilation and erosion functions and reads the image from the "images" folder and using openCV ".cvtColor" method converts the image to a gray scale image using which we create a binary image for the subsequent operations for erosion and dilation.